-Dr. Susanna Naggie completed her undergraduate degrees in Chemical Engineering and Biochemistry at the University of Maryland, College Park, and her medical education at Johns Hopkins School of Medicine.
-She completed her internal medicine and infectious diseases fellowship training at Duke University Medical Center.
+Dr. Susanna Naggie completed her undergraduate degrees in chemical engineering and biochemistry at the University of Maryland, College Park, and her medical education at Johns Hopkins School of Medicine.
+She conducted her internal medicine and infectious diseases fellowship training at Duke University Medical Center, where she also served as Chief Resident.
 She joined the faculty in the Duke School of Medicine in 2009.
 She is an Associate Professor of Medicine with Tenure and currently holds appointments at the Duke University School of Medicine, at the Duke Clinical Research Institute (Director of ID Research), and at the Durham Veterans Affairs Medical Center.
 Dr. Naggie is a clinical investigator with a focus in clinical trials and translational science in HIV and HCV.
 Dr. Naggie is a current member of the DHHS Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV and was a prior co-Chair of the AASLD/IDSA HCV Guidance Committee.
 She services the Duke SOM as the Associate Dean of Clinical Research and Regulatory Affairs.

 Dr. Michael O’Connor is the Director, Strategy and Project Management with Medtronic, Plc.
 Medtronic is a global healthcare solutions company committed to improving the lives of people through their medical technologies, services, and solutions.
-O’Connor has over 28 years of professional experience in the Medical Device Industry developing products from idea to commercialization.
-He holds patents in the areas of medical catheters and stents.
-He holds Graduate degrees in Project Management, Technology Management and Business Administration.
-O’Connor earned his Ph.D. in Civil Engineering, majoring in Project Management, from the University of Maryland A. James Clark School of Engineering.
-He was selected as an American Society for Quality (ASQ), Quality Fellow, Fellow of the American Academy of Project Management (FAAPM) and selected as a Medtronic, (TF) Technical Fellow.
+O’Connor has over 29 years of professional experience in the Medical Device Industry developing products from idea to commercialization.
+He holds patents in the areas of medical catheters and stents, and has graduate degrees in project management, technology management and business administration.
+O’Connor earned his Ph.D. in civil engineering, majoring in project management, from the University of Maryland’s A. James Clark School of Engineering.
+He was selected as an American Society for Quality Fellow (ASQ), , American Academy of Project Management Fellow (AAPM), Association for Project Management Fellow (APM), Biomedical Engineering Society Fellow (BMES), and Medtronic Technical Fellow.
 He is currently a Minnesota PMI Board Member and Director at Large.
 He is on the Biomedical Engineering Society (BMES) Educational Committee and is also a member of the BMES Wallace H. Coulter Healthcare Innovation Award Subcommittee.
-He is also an Adjunct and Community Faculty Member teaching graduate-level Project Management, Project Capstone, Project Procurement, and Culture/Organizational course(s).
+O’Connor is also an Adjunct and Community Faculty Member teaching graduate-level Project Management, Project Capstone, Project Procurement, and Culture/Organizational course(s).

 Todd Pantezzi is a Senior Vice President with ICF, representing the firm’s public health, biomedical research, health informatics, information technology, management consulting, health communications, cyber security, survey research, and digital media consulting practices.
 He has been a growth executive and consultant in the federal health industry since 1992, primarily focusing on civilian health agencies (NIH, CDC, FDA, and EPA) representing corporations including CSRA, General Dynamics, United-Health Group, and Northrop Grumman, as well as small and mid-size firms.
 Mr. Pantezzi holds industry leadership positions including Trustee with The Children’s Inn at NIH, and chair of the Professional Services Council’s annual survey of the U.S. Department of Health & Human Services.
 He was named to the FedHealthIT100 in 2017.